ETC5513: Collaborative and Reproducible Practices

 This keeps the file changes but unstages them:

-to see your changes — they’re back in the working directory.
+git reset HEAD~1Run git status to see your changes — they’re back in the working directory.

 🔥 3.
 Hard Reset (Be Careful!)